adityaag24/100_Days_Of_GPU/README.md

 ## Day 20
 > Coding: -

+>> Wrote a GPU Kernel to Compute the ReLU function for a set of floating point numbers.

+## Day 21
+> Coding: -

->> Wrote a GPU Kernel to Find the ReLU function for a set of floating point numbers.
+>> Wrote a GPU Kernel to Compute the Leaky ReLU function for a set of floating point numbers.

+>> Performance Analysis vs CPU version